bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Ecological Model of Binary Interaction with Dominant Features (EMBIID)
+# Ecological Model of Binary Interaction with Dominant Features (EMBIID)

+## Motivation for Interaction Model

 We have previously reported the utility of interaction models to account for the effect of microbial interactions on infection risk.
 For example,